victorjonsson/nodejs-dokimon/README.md

 ```
 dokimon -s website
 ```
-List all available tests in the script website.dokimon
+List all available tests in the script website.djs

 ### Optional arguments